The Inclusion Team are present during all our youth club sessions, which are divided into Juniors and Seniors.

 Through Expressive Play young people are given the opportunity to participate in artistic activities such as music therapy, drama therapy, and ‘messy’ expressive art therapy.
 Creativity and artistic expression are important factors to achieving a therapeutic benefit.

 Our inclusion members take part in discussion groups and workshops around a number of issues that affect young people, such as access to education, employment and health care.
-On occasion, young people can find themselves at the receiving end of negative attitudes from other people.
 ‘Time to Talk’, gives our members the freedom to talk to people in similar situations to themselves in a safe and welcoming environment without fear of being judged or discriminated against.

-A Level Playing Field is a partnership project between Bolton Lads and Girls Club and Seashell trust which aims to support over 1,200 disabled young people, aged 8 to 21 years old.
 The project addresses issues of limited facilities or services close to home for families with disabled children.
 The focus of the project is to get disabled young people involved in inclusive sports and recreational activities such as football, badminton, basketball, climbing, dancing, and creative activities to increase their experience of independence.
-Bolton Lads and Girls Club will also benefit from resources that will enable young people with disabilities to access their Holiday Club provision.
+Bolton Lads and Girls Club also provide a great programme of activities that will enable young people with disabilities to access their Holiday Club provision.

 If you or a young person you know would like to get involved or find out more, please contact us.